In this guide we’ll take a look at the best radiator paints for the UK market.

-    Hammerite Radiator Enamel is specially formulated to provide a long lasting and heat resistant finish on radiators and hot water pipes.
+Hammerite Radiator Enamel radiator paint is specially formulated to provide a long lasting and heat resistant finish on radiators and hot water pipes.
 Once finished the paint surface will resist rusting and stay nice and white.

-This paint is easy to use and provides a really good finish, even on old, yellowed or rusty radiators.
+This radiator paint is easy to use and provides a really good finish, even on old, yellowed or rusty radiators.
 You should prepare the radiator by sanding first and removing as much rust and flaking paint as possible.
-If you apply the paint in thin even layers you will get a perfect finish.
+If you apply the radiator paint in thin even layers you will get a perfect finish.
 The paint is re-coatable in fifteen minutes and touch dry in 5-6 hours.

 You should work in a well-ventilated area, use a mask and cover anything nearby, as this is a spray paint.